AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ```
 Just copy your individual URLs from the Virtualsmarthome web site.
 The JSON version is the preferred option (short response).

-For security reasons the Root CA is sored in the code.
+For security reasons the [Root CA certifficate](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/dbfc8bc4eaf89e81cfe0bc2ecbc2932a62472344/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L37) is sored in the code.
 The certifficate will expire in September 2021.
 It has to be updated then.

 ## Arduino IDE and Programming
 The sketch works with current Arduiono IDE 1.8.13 and ESP32 board version 1.0.5.